techfocus3/resources/disk-imaging.md

 ```
 $ sudo umount /media/techfocus/Macintosh\ HD/
 ```
-***!
-Important ! *** the `$` in the above line is not for you to type into your terminal.
+***Important:*** the `$` in the above line is not for you to type into your terminal.
 As you may have noticed when you opened your terminal, a new line begins with `techfocus@techfocus-VirtualBox:~$`.
 The `$` symbol is standardly used to indicate the begining of the command prompt.
 At this point we now have our device file, and we have unmounted the Volume we would like to image – and so we are ready to disk image!

 ### Using dd